digitalheir/java-xml-to-json/README.md

 [![GitHub version](https://badge.fury.io/gh/digitalheir%2Fjava-xml-to-json.svg)](http://badge.fury.io/gh/digitalheir%2Fjava-xml-to-json)
 [![Build Status](https://travis-ci.org/digitalheir/java-xml-to-json.svg?branch=master)](https://travis-ci.org/digitalheir/java-xml-to-json)

-This is a project to convert XML documents to and from JSON.
+This is a project to convert XML documents to JSON.
 It does this by taking a disciplined approach to create a terse JSON structure.
 The library has support for node types such as comments and processing instructions, but not for DTDs, so it is possible that conversion will produce an error.
+Conversions are also *not* guaranteed to be complete.
+You may lose some information in the process.

 ## JavaDoc
 JavaDoc is available at http://phil.uu.nl/~trompper/xml-to-json-0.2.0-javadoc/